 Documentation

-StaPy is a Static Site Generator.
-It works with Python without any additional package.
+Stapy is a Static Site Generator.
+It works with Python on any operating system without additional packages.

 Requirements